Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Responsibilities

-• Embody company values, champion scientific integrity and foster a collaborative environment where diversity and inclusion is actively used as a resource.
+• Embody our company values, champion scientific integrity and foster a collaborative working environment.

 Requirements

-• Postgraduate‑level qualification in experimental physics related to quantum computing or quantum simulation.
+• Postgraduate‑level qualification in AMO physics with applications relating to quantum computing or quantum simulation.

-• Experience running and developing a team, and being responsible for technical delivery (e.g. Technical Leader in industry or Lecturer‑level group lead in academia).
+• Experience with running a developing a team, being responsible for technical delivery and budget planning.

 Benefits